-The text input box in the upper left corner represents the currently active context filter (“*” indicates that the filter is turned off).
-The values indicate the number of matching documents, their color-coding reflects average sentiment.
+The text input box in the upper left corner is the currently active content filter.
+If this field contains an asterisk, the filter is turned off and all available documents remain part of the search space.
+Entering a filter term restricts all follow-up analyses to articles and postings that contain this term.
 If the rectangular marker on the left is selected, results matching the context filter are shown in the trend chart as a dotted line.
 On hover, the gear icon provides access to advanced filter options.

 The main menus of the visual dashboard include configuration, keyword filter and data export in various formats, e.g. PDF reports in A4 or 16:9.
-Two drop-downs allow selecting the date range and content sources (news media, social media, etc.) to be used for the analysis.
+Two drop-downs allow selecting the date range and data sources (news media, social media, etc.) to be used for the analysis.
 The area chart previews the results matching the context filter over a longer time span.
 The time interval is a global setting that not only affects the trend chart, but also the content area and all visualizations.
 You can specify the interval by choosing a “from” and “to” date, or by selecting the past [n] days, weeks or months.
 Below, the info bar either shows context-aware help texts or a list of the most frequent sources or referenced entities (persons, organizations or locations).

-Left Sidebar – Default Settings
+Left Sidebar – Default Categories

-Left Sidebar – Optional Elements
+Left Sidebar – Optional Categories

-- Search History is not shown in the default setting, but can be activated via the Configuration menu.
+The Search History is not shown in the default setting, but can be activated via the Configuration menu.
 It is a chronologically sorted list of recent searches, showing either the search term or a bookmark label.

-- Clipboard is an additional widget activated automatically.
+The Clipboard is an additional widget activated automatically.
 It can appear when the context filter changes while checkboxes of Associations are active.
 Otherwise, changing the content filter could make them disappear.
 In such situations, the Clipboard sidebar ensures continued access to these terms.

 Main Content Area

-- Search Results and Cross-Media Analysis.
+Search Results and Cross-Media Analysis.
 The section below the trend chart offers five main categories to explore the search results: Documents, Sentences, Sources, Entities and Relations.
 These categories offer multiple representations, typically at least one list view and one visualization.
 You can select a word tree for sentences, for example, or scatter plots for entities and sources.

-- Interactive features in the ‘document’ and ‘sentence’ views include: (i) mouse-over document preview; (ii) initial click to show an extended quote; (iii) second click to display the full text and various annotations including keywords, sentiment, content source and referenced location.
+Interactive features in the ‘document’ and ‘sentence’ views include: (i) mouse-over document preview; (ii) initial click to show an extended quote; (iii) second click to display the full text and various annotations including keywords, sentiment, content source and referenced location.

-Right Sidebar – Visual Analytics Tools
+Right Sidebar – Visual Analytics

-- Maps and Visual Analytics Tools.
+Maps and Visual Analytics Tools.
 Interactive tools help to explore the underlying knowledge base.
 To investigate topic associations, the dashboard provides a tag cloud (alphabetical) and a keyword graph (hierarchical).
-Additional visualizations include a geographic map to render the regional distribution of search results and the cluster map to show emerging stories (= sets of related documents).
+Additional visualizations include a geographic map to render the regional distribution of search results and a cluster map to show emerging stories (= sets of related documents).

-- Interactive Widget Controls.
+Interactive Widget Controls.
 You can select the visualizations via the “Configuration” menu.
-Via drag-and-drop you can reposition them in line with your current task.
+Via drag-and-drop, you can reposition them in line with your current task.
 The ‘pause’ button in the upper right corner disables dynamic updates.
 This includes the automated zoom in the geographic map, for example, or the node positioning in the keyword graph.
 Clicking on the ‘maximize’ button increases the size of the window and adapts its content.